Financial Grants Manager

 Preferred Qualifications

-• Five years of professional accounting experience, including some grant accounting work involving financial reporting, reconciliation of accounts, preparing grant proposal budgets, providing sound financial management of funded grants and contracts; and assisting with preparations of audit work papers for compliance and financial audits.
+• Five years of professional accounting experience, including grant accounting work involving financial reporting, reconciliation of accounts, preparation of grant proposal budgets, sound financial management of funded grants and contracts, and preparation of audit work papers for compliance and financial audits.